SAD and Light Therapy Information

 Other common symptoms of SAD include oversleeping, extreme fatigue, increased appetite with carbohydrate craving, overeating, and weight gain.
 With more severe episodes, people may have suicidal thoughts.

-This website provides medically-validated information and resources on SAD and light therapy for the public and for health care professionals, compiled by psychiatrists with expertise in diagnosing and treating SAD at the UBC Mood Disorders Centre in Vancouver, Canada.
+This website provides medically-validated information and resources on SAD and light therapy for the public and for health care professionals, compiled by psychiatrists with expertise in diagnosing and treating SAD and depressive disorders at the UBC Mood Disorders Centre in Vancouver, Canada.

 The SAD and Light Therapy Information site is funded entirely by the Mood Disorders Centre.
 We do not receive commercial funding for this website or post commercial advertising.